Creating Services and Service Policies

 2. Click the Actions button () for that policy and then select Edit.
 The Devices or Services tab appears, depending on the service type.

-3. Click the Status Policy tab.
+3. Click the Service Policy tab.

 4. In the Policies section on the left, select the policy you want to use.